 Best Practice 1: Tank Mounted Arrester

-Protecting distribution transformers is nearly a universal application and Fig. 2 shows the most common configuration used.
-In this example, several best practices (BP) that can be observed.
+Protecting distribution transformers is nearly a universal application and Fig. 1 shows the most common configuration used.
+In this example, several best practices (BP) can be observed.
 BP1 is installation of the arresters directly on the can of the transformer.
 The benefits of this configuration include:

 2. Arrester ground is part of steel tank and bracket holding arrester;